jfraboni/simple-node-app/README.md

 [Feedback](https://docs.google.com/forms/d/1phvbnYuCX9o2KU_G4SMuhQJD9yDLQYeieIQ7E52T4sU/viewform?usp=send_form)

 # Installation

+### On Cloud9

+Create a new Cloud9 workspace for Node.js

+1. From your Cloud9 Dashboard, find in the upper left corner and click the green button, "Create New Workspace".
+Select "Clone From URL".
+2. In the "Source URL" form input, copy and paste in the following URL: https://github.com/jfraboni/simple-node-app.git
+3. In the environment selection box, select "Node.js".
+4. Finally, click the green button "Create".

+Nice, you're in business...

 ### On runnable.com:
 Create a new node app, and from the terminal, enter or cut and paste the following commands, then press enter or return: